situ2001/how-to-configure-proxy/README.md

-# How to configure proxy for
+# How to configure proxy

 The goal of this repo is to free yourself from endless search on Google for guides and docs that tell you how to configure proxy for dev tools like github, npm and so on.